 Dr Marion Butler

-Dr Marion Butler is a research group leader based in Maynooth University and her key research priority is to advance the research progress made on Ovarian Cancer.
-BCR has awarded Dr Butler a one-year research project grant focused on Ovarian cancer, and Devlin Wall-Coughlan, who recently completed his PhD in Dr Butler’s lab, has been appointed to this BCR funded position.
+Dr Marion Butler is a research group leader based in Maynooth University and her lab is working on advancing the research progress made on chemotherapy resistant Ovarian cancer.
+This Breakthrough-funded work is being carried out by Dr Devlin Wall-Coughlan, a postdoctoral researcher based in Dr Butler’s lab.